Hydrostatic test: Testing procedures

-A simpler test, that is also considered a hydrostatic test but can be performed by anyone who has a garden hose, is to pressurise the vessel by filling it with water and to physically examine the outside for leaks.
+A simpler test, that is also considered a hydrostatic test but does not require pressure pumps, is to pressurise the vessel by filling it with water to a hydrostatic head by using a riser pipe connected to the tank and to physically examine the outside for leaks.
 This type of test is suitable for containers such as boat fuel tanks, which are not pressure vessels but must work under the hydrostatic pressure of the contents.
 A hydrostatic test head is usually specified as a height above the tank top.
 The tank is pressurised by filling water to the specified height through a temporary standpipe if necessary.
 It may be necessary to seal vents and other outlets during the test.

 Examples

 Portable fire extinguishers are safety tools that are required in most public buildings.
 Fire extinguishers are also recommended in homes.
 Over time the conditions in which they are housed, and the manner in which they are handled affect the structural integrity of the extinguisher.
 A structurally weakened fire extinguisher can malfunction or even burst when it is needed the most.
 To maintain the quality and safety of this product, hydrostatic testing is utilized.
 All critical components of the fire extinguisher should be tested to ensure proper function.